rickb777/runtemplate/BUILTIN.md

 The third kind of collection also encapsulate their data within structs, but in this case the access methods do not allow the internal data to be altered.
 Such immutable data structures have benefits in many use-cases, such as being easy to share between goroutines without any need for locking.

 These immutable collections are constructed via the `NewXxxXxx` functions, all of which accept the input data.

+Note that there is no immutable queue; a list is sufficient instead.

 ### immutable/list.tpl